This page was exported from Bancroft this Week

 Export date: Sat Oct 23 19:59:47 2021 / +0000 GMT

 The Barn Chefs in Coe Hill: Luca Molteni, Sarah Woods and their son Matayo.
 JIM EADIE Special to This Week

 "After a couple of years I have been able to get my head out of my own park, and I am really seeing how awesome this area is for startups by young entrepreneur.
 This is definitely the place to do that!"

 So says Amy West, the new owner of Westpine Camp in Lake St. Peter, formerly The Orioles Nest.

-After her mother noticed the “Park for Sale” sign while snowmobiling in the area, West purchased the “fixer upper” before the snow was off the ground.
+After her mother noticed the "Park for Sale" sign while snowmobiling in the area, West purchased the "fixer upper" before the snow was off the ground.
 Anyone who looks into buying a fixer upper knows that a lot of work has to go into it, whether that be a home or a business, there have to be many considerations to take into account.

 "I am proud to say that I am the fourth generation of resort owners in my family.
 I was born and raised in that business, doing reservations and selling candy as a kid.
 This one was already established, but now I can put my own spin on it."